Dr Margaret Morton – Chair

 Although my academic background is in engineering, I have pursued a different career and spent most of my working life in the public sector.
 I joined the Inner London Education Authority (ILEA) in 1987 and then transferred to Southwark Council in 1990 when ILEA was abolished.
 I worked as an Education Welfare Officer for about twelve years in Southwark.
 I am currently the Schools’ Safeguarding Coordinator in the Council’s Children’s & Adults’ Services, working closely with all the schools in Southwark.
 I hope that my background and experience in education has enabled me to contribute to the efforts of the whole school community to make Cherry Garden an excellent school for the children and their families.

-Laura Dixon – Parent Governor
+Ruth Harris – Parent Governor

 Phionah Kesaasi – Parent Governor